jesuzv/html_multi_window/README.md

 A tiny generator that publishes a GitHub Pages site containing
 **one HTML page per route**.

-Each route page opens multiple inbound/outbound **TfL Bus Status** tabs for:
+Each route page opens multiple inbound/outbound **Bus Status** tabs for:

 - **Now**
 - A **future date range** (one inbound + one outbound per day)